JetBrains/lincheck/docs/topics/modular-testing.md

     @Test
     fun modelCheckingTest() = ModelCheckingOptions()
         .addGuarantee(forClasses(ConcurrentHashMap::class.qualifiedName!!).allMethods().treatAsAtomic())
-        // Note, that with atomicity guarantees set, all possible interleaving in the MultiMap can be examined,
+        // Note that with the atomicity guarantees set, Lincheck can examine all possible interleavings,
-        // you can ensure the test to pass when the number of invocations is set to the max value.
+        // so the test successfully passes when the number of invocations is set to `Int.MAX_VALUE`
-        // Otherwise, if you try to examine all interleaving without atomic guarantees for ConcurrentHashMap,
-        // the test will most probably fail with the lack of memory
-        // because of the huge amount of possible context switches to be checked.
+        // If you comment the line above, the test takes a lot of time and likely fails with `OutOfMemoryError`.
         .invocationsPerIteration(Int.MAX_VALUE)
         .check(this::class)
 }